brucepan10/Single-Cell-and-Spatial-Omics-learning-notes/README.md

 # scRNA-seq learning notes
-&emsp;Single-cell RNA-sequencing (scRNA-seq) is an increasingly popular technology, which greatly revolutionizes transcriptomic studies.
+&nbsp;Single-cell RNA-sequencing (scRNA-seq) is an increasingly popular technology, which greatly revolutionizes transcriptomic studies.
 &emsp;I am on the way to learn it, so it is a good time for me to take down notes here.
 ***
 ## 0 single-cell